This collection of resources will help you work with your students on the close reading skill of synthesizing informational text.

 To begin with, be sure your students have a grasp of what synthesizing actually is.
 They need to understand the term so that when you discuss synthesizing their reading, they know what you mean by that.

-Be sure to refer to the chart as you are teaching your students about synthesizing – pointing out exactly what you are doing from the chart as you are reading with them.
+Be sure to refer to the chart as you are teaching your students about synthesizing.
+Point out exactly what you are doing from the chart as you are reading with them.

-You can do this by reading aloud and modeling your own thinking for the students and then give them the opportunity to practice with partners and small groups using post-it notes.
+You can do this by reading aloud and modeling your own thinking for the students.
+Then give them the opportunity to practice with partners and small groups using post-it notes.

 The more the students see good examples, the easier the process will become.

 To start the activity, have all of your students answer one of the eight questions we have provided on sentence strips.

 Have them record their answers on Post-Its and place them on the board for discussion.

 With this book, students read just the clues and look at the accompanying picture before completing the organizer.
 They can then confirm their ideas by reading the next page.

 Focus on Central Ideas

-For more practice and modeling, we have created a poster and organizer where students record their background knowledge about a text you will read and then add main ideas that the author shares.
+Students record their background knowledge about a text you will read and then add main ideas that the author shares.

-Think, Pair & Share
+Think, Pair & Share Your Synthesizing

 Organizing My Thinking